The Finnish Expert Panel For Sustainable Development 2023-2025:

-I’m the professor of Responsible Business in Aalto University’s School of Economics and the director of Aalto Sustainability Hub.
+I’m the professor of Responsible Business in Aalto University’s School of Economics and the director of Sustainability in Business research unit.
 In my research I’m focusing especially on co-creation of sustainable innovations and poverty alleviating business.

 I’m the professor of Public Health Science at the University of Oulu.
 I’m the director of WHO Collaborating Centre The Center for Environmental and Respiratory Health Research (CERH).
 My core expertise is Global Public Health Science and the health impacts of the environment as well as Climate Change and Health.